apt1002/mijit/README.md

 x86_64.
 Other 64-bit targets are planned, but the portable abstraction has not been designed yet.
 It can run some trivial programs, but the generated code is poor.
-The optimizer is still just a collection of ideas.
+The optimizer is still mostly a collection of ideas.

 Building